freshteapot/learnalist-slideshow-to-video/README.md

-# Example that stitches the iamges together and adds time.
+# Example that stitches images together and then makes a movie based on durations

 ```sh
 ffmpeg -y \